jasnstu/LogStu/README.md

                    minLevel: .info)
 ```

-- Turn off the colors by setting the theme to `nil`:
+- Turn off the emoji by setting the theme to `nil`:

 ```swift
 Log.theme = nil